 The first of these is on the approach from the north west, where the A701 crosses the River Annan and becomes Edinburgh Road; this in turn leads past the former Moffat Academy to Academy Road and opens out into the High Street.
 Dating from around 1831, this became the 'new' road into Moffat from Edinburgh, replacing the route along Old Edinburgh Road and Beechgrove.
 The first part of this approach has rising ground on each side, up to Blacklaw Hill on the west and Gallow Hill on the east beyond the river plain.
 Closer to the town, there are fields to the west, both pasture and playing fields.
 To the east is Hope Johnstone Park recreation ground, with a stone boundary wall, hedge and many mature trees, lying between Beechgrove and Edinburgh Road.
 The spire of St Mary's Church is occasionally visible above roadside buildings but the buildings of the High Street only come into view when turning the corner at Moffat Academy into Academy Road.
 From the south end of High Street, Dumfries Road (A701) enters from the south-west, running alongside level pasture to the east and gently sloping fields to the west.
 It leads into Churchgate between a wide verge and an avenue of mature trees on the west and Station Park on its eastern side.
-The road bridges the River Annan just south of Station Park, almost imperceptibly, with a very simple parapet.
+The road bridges the River Annan just south of Station Park, almost imperceptibly, with a very simple bridge parapet.
 There is an open car park and mixed trees on the north-west side and the stone boundary wall of Station Park on the south-east side.
 Station Park has decorative metal entrance gates opening into formal lawns and a large pond.
-From Churchgate the road joins the High Street, with St Andrew's Church featuring as a strong positive focal point on this approach.

-The park toilets, the petrol station and the former motel which is in poor repair are of modern incongruous design and are detrimental to the view on this approach.
+From Churchgate the road joins the High Street, where St Andrew's Church features as a strong positive focal point along this approach The park toilets, the petrol station and the former motel which is in poor repair are of modern incongruous design and are detrimental to the view on this approach.
 Once the eye reaches the older buildings of Churchgate where the road rounds the corner the view leading into High Street is of attractive buildings, monuments and trees.
-In the distance, the backdrop to the town from this approach is Gallow Hill on the east and Blacklaw Hill on the west.
+From this approach, in the distance, the backdrop to the town is Gallow Hill on the east and Blacklaw Hill on the west.
+From the east, the approach is via Carlisle Road (A708) through The Holm.